Fishing reel: Centrifugal braking

 Centrifugal braking uses a series of spring-loaded "blocks" on the spool, which can move radially outwards under centrifugal force when the spool is spinning rapidly.
 These blocks each have a rubber piece that can rub against the reel chassis, creating additional friction that slows down the spool until the blocks retract back under spring tension.
 Some reels, such as the Shimano SVS Infinity, have designs that allow each centrifugal blocks to be locked and temporarily disabled.

 Magnetic braking

 Magnetic braking incorporates the principles of Lenz's law to create a contactless resistance to the spool spinning.
 The reel chassis (usually on the side opposite to the crank handle) has a circularly arranged array of magnets creating a magnetic field.
-When the spool rotates, the metallic frame cuts through the magnetic field and experiences a resistance, which changes with the spool speed but persists as long as the spool is still moving.
+When the spool rotates, the metallic frame cuts through the field lines and experiences an electromagnetic resistance, which changes with the spool speed but persists as long as the spool is still moving.

 Electronic braking

-Electronic braking, most famously used in the Daiwa DC series, uses an electronic circuit to monitor the speed of spool rotation and apply pre-calculated resistance via an internal actuator.
+Electronic braking uses an electronic circuit to monitor the speed of spool rotation and apply pre-calculated resistance via an internal actuator.
+The most famous is the Shimano Curado DC ("Digital Control") series, first introduced in 2003 and having remained the only electronically braked fishing reel in the world for two decades until early 2023, when two similar products, the Daiwa IMZ Limitbreaker and the KastKing iReel IFC ("Intelligent Frequency Control"), were announced respectively.